wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/template/development-process.rst

 Making a commit
 ---------------

 Please, remember to write clean commit messages.
-Otherwise ``gitlint`` will fail the build.
+It should follow https://github.com/agis/git-style-guide

 Quality